This Florida Travel Guide will help you get around our huge state.

-The Florida Highway Patrol says there are 83,141 miles of federal, state and county roads in Florida.
-Most of them are paved, and most Florida travel will be on the paved ones.
+The Florida Highway Patrol says there are 83,141 miles of federal, state and county roads in Florida and most of them are paved.
+Most trips in this website are on paved roads.

-This large area can best be understood by dividing it into geographical regions for the purposes of this Florida travel guide as shown on the map below.
-Each regional name is a clickable link to a travel guide for that region.
+This large area can best be understood by dividing it into 8 geographical regions as shown on the map below.

 In addition to the 8 geographical regions of Florida shown on the map, our Florida travel guide also includes a section on the Florida Everglades.
 This huge wondrous River of Grass sprawls over 5 of the 8 regions.

-You can access information about the 8 Regions of Florida by clicking on the links below to our free Florida travel guides.
+You can access information about the 8 Regions of Florida by either clicking on the map or on the following links.